 The total public debt of the United States as a percentage of gross domestic product has grown rapidly since the beginning of the 2008-2009 financial downturn.
 Although high debt levels do not necessarily indicate or cause economic problems, they may create certain systemic risks if sound debt management practices are not implemented.
 A high national debt can raise concerns that the U.S. government will not be able to make principal or interest payments when they are due.
 This increase has also necessitated the need for the U.S. Congress to negotiate adjustments to the statutory debt ceiling to increase the cap on the amount the U.S. government is permitted to borrow to meet its existing obligations and finance current budget deficits.
 In August 2023, Fitch lowered its long-term sovereign credit rating on the U.S. In explaining the downgrade, Fitch cited, among other reasons, expected fiscal deterioration of the U.S. government and extended and contentious negotiations related to raising the government's debt ceiling.
-An increase in national debt levels may also necessitate the need for the U.S. Congress to negotiate adjustments to the statutory debt ceiling to increase the cap on the amount the U.S. Government is permitted to borrow to meet its existing obligations and finance current budget deficits.
+An increase in national debt levels may also necessitate the need for the U.S. Government is negotiate adjustments to the statutory debt ceiling to increase the cap on the amount the U.S. Congress to negotiate fiscal deterioration of the U.S. government and extended and contentious negotiations related to raising the government's debt ceiling.
+An increase in national debt levels may also necessitate the need for the U.S. Government is permitted to borrow to meet its existing obligations and finance current budget deficits.
 Future downgrades could increase volatility in domestic and foreign financial markets, result in higher interest rates, lower prices of U.S. Treasury securities and increase the costs of different kinds of debt.
 Any controversy or ongoing uncertainty regarding the statutory debt ceiling negotiations may impact the U.S. long-term sovereign credit rating and may cause market uncertainty.
-As a result, market prices and yields of securities supported by the full faith and credit of the U.S. government may be adversely affected..
+As a result, market prices and yields of securities supported by the full faith and credit of the U.S. government may be adversely affected.

-• Mortgage- and Asset-Backed Securities Risk.
+Mortgage- and Asset-Backed Securities Risk.
 Each Fund may invest directly or indirectly in mortgage-backed securities and asset-backed securities as part of its principal investment strategy.
 Mortgage-backed securities (residential and commercial) and asset-backed securities represent interests in "pools" of mortgages or other assets, including consumer loans or receivables held in trust.
 Although asset-backed and commercial mortgage-backed securities ("CMBS") generally experience less prepayment risk than residential mortgage-backed securities ("RMBS"), each of RMBS, CMBS and asset-backed securities, like traditional fixed income securities, are subject to credit, interest rate, prepayment and extension risks.
 See "Fixed Income Securities Risk" above.